 Toys, Inclusion, and Hearing Aids

-There seems to be a Barbie for every career: a nurse Barbie, rock-star Barbie, Teacher Barbie, astronaut Barbie, and the list goes on and on.
-And there’s certainly an American Girl that suits every possible “look”: blonde-haired and blue-eyed, long raven locks, etc.
+There seems to be a Barbie for every career.
+There’s a nurse Barbie, rock-star Barbie, Teacher Barbie, astronaut Barbie – the list goes on and on.
+Plus, there’s certainly an American Girl that suits every possible “look”: blonde-haired and blue-eyed, long raven locks, etc.

 Having a Child With a Disability

 Rebecca Atkinson, a hard-of-hearing mom living in the UK, is addressing this issue head-on.
-Annoyed that her own daughters had endless amounts of toys and none of them were sensitive to kids with disabilities, she took matters into her own hands.
+After observing that her own daughters had endless amounts of toys – none of which were sensitive to kids with disabilities – she decided to take matters into her own hands.
 For that, we’re grateful.

 The response was amazing.
 Someone sent a picture of an American doll with a hearing aid, another shared an image of Disney’s Tinker Bell with a cochlear implant – crafted by hand.
-And the pictures have just kept coming.
-Atkinson’s been floored by the viral response.
+People felt empowered by the mission.

 Radical Inclusion and Hearing

 Moreover, being able to marry something as iconic as a Barbie or American Girl or Disney figure to the emotional journey of navigating disability can give families a way to truly feel part of something larger.

 And toy manufacturers?
 Well, they’re taking notice.